-At Open Enrollment, one of the most daunting tasks can be deciding on the best health insurance plan option that meets your needs and the needs of your covered dependents.
+At open enrollment, one of the most daunting tasks can be deciding on the best health insurance plan option that meets your needs and the needs of your covered dependents.
 There are often many choices, and the language used although intended to be very clear, can actually be quite confusing.
+(We're here to eliminate that confusion...)

 Commonly offered employer-sponsored health plan choices: